sbw-neue-medien/uek5-virtual-lab/README.md

 The VM is connect to the two switches and normally should find out on which to configure WAN (the one with a DHCP-server).
 The Router can be configured with the cli but we will use the WinBox interface.

 ## Server
-The Windows Server images (vhd) can be downloaded from https://www.microsoft.com/en-us/evalcenter/ Make sure to get the preinstalled VHD image; installation.
-Ths script will build vhdx with the VHD as source
+The Windows Server images (vhd) can be downloaded from https://www.microsoft.com/en-us/evalcenter/ Make sure to get the preinstalled VHD image installation.
+Ths script will build vhdx with the VHD as source.
-Two additional vh disks are added to simulation a RAID setup
+Two additional vh disks are added to simulation a RAID1 setup

 ## Client
 The client is a windows 10 workstation installed from ISO also downloaded from the https://www.microsoft.com/en-us/evalcenter/.
 On first boot make sure to tap a key to get the VM starting from DVD.